-- 5. (1) Subject to - (a) provision made in or under Schedule 1 (concerning Critical Workers) or Schedule 2 (concerning Country Categories, which Schedule has effect), - (b) paragraphs (2) to (7), and - (c) regulation 6 (requirement to self-isolate on arrival in the Bailiwick: children accompanying Blue Arrivals), a person who has arrived in the Bailiwick from outside by air or sea, other than a Blue Arrival, must self-isolate for 21 days; and for the avoidance of doubt, subject to any direction to the contrary from the MOH in any particular case, and to any direction from the Authority in relation to one or more categories of case or in relation to all cases, a Blue Arrival is not required to self-isolate, and is not subject to any other restrictions or requirements.
+- 5. (1) Subject to - (a) provision made in or under Schedule 1 (concerning Critical Workers) or Schedule 2 (concerning Country Categories, which Schedule has effect), - (b) paragraphs (2) to (8), and - (c) regulation 6 (requirement to self-isolate on arrival in the Bailiwick: children accompanying non-Jersey Blue Arrivals), a person who has arrived in the Bailiwick from outside by air or sea, other than a Blue Arrival, must self-isolate for 21 days; and for the avoidance of doubt, subject to any direction to the contrary from the MOH in any particular case, and to any direction from the Authority in relation to one or more categories of case or in relation to all cases, a Blue Arrival is not required to self-isolate, and is not subject to any other restrictions or requirements.

-(2) If a person falling within paragraph (1) who underwent a test for COVID-19 directly on arrival in the Bailiwick undergoes a test for COVID-19 13 days after his or her date of arrival (or at such other time as the MOH may direct under this paragraph) (in this regulation, a "Day 13 test"), and the result of that Day

-13 test is negative, that person will not be required to self-isolate for the remainder of the 21 day period.

-- (3) If a person falling within paragraph (1) undergoes a Day 13 test, and the result of that Day 13 test is positive, he or she will be required to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH. - (4) Subject to where paragraph (6) or regulation 6 applies, a child under the age of 12 who has arrived in the Bailiwick by air or sea must self-isolate for 14 days. - (5) Paragraph (6) applies where a child ("C") has been self-isolating in a household bubble. - (6) Where this paragraph applies, even after the cessation of the requirement on C to self-isolate, C may not attend college, school, nursery or childcare (as the case may be) until every other member of C's household bubble has either - (a) undergone a Day 13 test and received a negative result, or - (b) self-isolated for 21 days. - (7) In this regulation -
+- (2) If a person falling within paragraph (1) who underwent a test for COVID-19 directly on arrival in the Bailiwick undergoes a test for COVID-19 13 days after his or her date of arrival (or at such other time as the MOH may direct under this paragraph) (in this regulation, a "Day 13 test"), and the result of that Day 13 test is negative, that person will not be required to self-isolate for the remainder of the 21 day period. - (3) If a person falling within paragraph (1) undergoes a Day 13 test, and the result of that Day 13 test is positive, he or she will be required to self-isolate in accordance with instructions from the MOH and to comply with all other restrictions and requirements imposed on him or her by the MOH. - (4) A child under the age of 5 who has arrived in the Bailiwick by air or sea is not required to self-isolate. - (5) Subject to where paragraph (7) or regulation 6 or 7 applies, a child of between 5 and 11 years who has arrived in the Bailiwick by air or sea must self-isolate for 14 days. - (6) Paragraph (7) applies where a child ("C") has been self-isolating in a household bubble. - (7) Where this paragraph applies, even after the cessation of the requirement on C to self-isolate, C may not attend college, school, nursery or childcare (as the case may be) until every other member of C's household bubble has either - (a) undergone a Day 13 test and received a negative result,or

-- (a) "childcare" means such types of arrangement for the care of children under school age as the MOH may specify by direction from time to time, and - (b) "self-isolating in a household bubble" means selfisolating with other members of the same household in such a way that household members - - (i) do not keep themselves separated from other household members, but - (ii) do keep themselves separated from any other person, in such a manner as to prevent infection or contamination, and references to members of a household bubble (and the definition of "self-isolate" in regulation 20) shall be construed accordingly.
+- (b) self-isolated for 21 days. - (8) In this regulation - (a) "childcare" means such types of arrangement for the care of children under school age as the MOH may specify by direction from time to time, and - (b) "self-isolating in a household bubble" means selfisolating with other members of the same household in such a way that household members - - (i) do not keep themselves separated from other household members, but - (ii) do keep themselves separated from any other person, in such a manner as to prevent infection or contamination, and references to members of a household bubble (and the definition of "self-isolate" in regulation 22) shall be construed accordingly.